 “Never lose important stuff!” is the motto of our new in-house product called Pastiche.

-Designed for the Samsung Edge series, Pastiche is a side-panel clipboard that keeps all of your important things in one convenient place – an extract you’ve copied from an amazing read and forgotten to paste in Evernote, a link to a funny cat video that you were going to drop in your BFF chat this morning, or maybe some important date that you grabbed while chatting with your team on Skype.
+Designed for the Samsung Edge series, Pastiche is a side-panel clipboard history manager that keeps all of your important things in one convenient place – an extract you’ve copied from an amazing read and forgotten to paste in Evernote, a link to a funny cat video that you were going to drop in your BFF chat this morning, or maybe some important date that you grabbed while chatting with your team on Skype.
 Everything you copy on your phone will automatically be saved to Pastiche and stay there as long as you need it.

 Now that our Pastiche side-panel app has passed the mark of 76,000 installations in the Samsung App Store (and the number is growing), we think it’s time to share the story of its creation with you.
 Who knows, maybe it will give you some inspiration to create your own project.
 We’re also going to reveal some of our plans for the future of the application.